But, enough about the exhibit. On to the party.

 So what do we do on national heart day?
 We both love to cook, albeit in very different ways, so of course we cook a Hearts Day meal for ourselves and enjoy it together.
 It's not a night all that different than a Sunday night or a random weeknight when we're both of early, but it is a lot of fun.
 Last year we tried our hand at Indian food, the year before it was Filipino food, then there was pizza making and the one that started it all off....sushi.
 This year we decided to try out some of our favorite Greek recipes.

-in the rear....our perfect Greek meal
+Spanakopita in the front and Moussaka in the rear....our perfect Greek meal |

 The menu included an appetizer of spanakopita, or feta and spinach pie, which utilized all of the spices in my pantry and most of the goodies in my cheese drawer but somehow came out tasting light and airy with just a touch of spice.
 It must have been all that phyllo dough and butter.....alas, the recipe was phenomenal and made me look like a star (recipe from Cook's Illustrated here).
 I can't say enough good things about Cook's Illustrated.
 Their magazine content is straighforward, their product tests are honest and their recipies are all based on brining out the best flavors, without any of the commen flaws, in each dish.
 I don't know any other recipie webstie or magazine that accomplishes these feats time and time again.
 So, let's add this to my list of obsessions.